 - a.
 Proper attire

 - i.
-Players will dress in a manner, in, which will bring credit to them and the sport of bocce and their delegation.
+Players will dress in a manner that does not interfere with the gameplay.
+It is suggested that teams wear attire specific to their delegation, as to be easily identified.

 - b.
 Footwear

 - i.
-Players will not be permitted to wear shoes in, which may damage or disrupt the court surface.
+Players will not be permitted to wear shoes which may damage or disrupt the court surface.

 - ii.
 Players must wear close-toed shoes.

 - c.
 Objectionable attire

 - i.
 Players who wear objectionable or offensive clothing, or who are improperly attired, may not be allowed to participate in a tournament.